 Because I had an incomplete understanding of proportional relationships myself.

 There is so much goodness to unpack in the area of proportional relationships and I’m still finding myself going down rabbit holes with colleagues like Jon Orr, James Tanton, Dick Stanley, and Yvette Lehman to better understand how it all fits together.

 To give you a bit of a backstory, most schools in my district have had student and teacher learning needs identified in fractions, measurement, and proportional reasoning, so the math team (Yvette Lehman, Andrea Lewis-Longmuir, Shelley Pike, Angeline Humber, and I) has been actively trying to create meaningful math professional development to highlight the very important connections between all three areas.

-The task that we wanted teachers to engage in and then lead in their classrooms with students in Kindergarten through Grade 8 (modifying where appropriate) was a simple problem made a bit more curious centered around this question:
+The task that we wanted teachers to engage in and then lead in their classrooms with students in Kindergarten through Grade 8 (modifying where appropriate) was a simple problem transformed to be more curious and problem-based centered around this question: